Seven Pillars of Wisdom: Critical comments

-Charles Hill has called Seven Pillars "a novel traveling under the cover of autobiography", capturing Lawrence's highly personal version of the historical events described in the book.
+The diplomat and academic Charles Hill has called Seven Pillars "a novel traveling under the cover of autobiography", capturing Lawrence's highly personal version of the historical events described in the book.

-An advertisement for the 1935 edition quotes Churchill as saying "It ranks with the greatest books ever written in the English language.
+An advertisement for the 1935 edition quotes Winston Churchill as saying, "It ranks with the greatest books ever written in the English language.
 As a narrative of war and adventure it is unsurpassable."